cadet/CADET-Core/doc/interface/reaction/michaelis_menten_kinetics.rst

 CADET Python Interface Example
 ------------------------------
-This example shows the configuration of one Michaelis-Menten reaction system in the liquid bulk phase.
+This example shows the configuration of one Michaelis-Menten reaction system in bulk liquid phase.
 The system has two components A and B, where A is the substrate and B is the product.
 In addition to that the model includes:

 * A Michaelis constant ``KM_a``,
 * competitive inhibition constant of ``KI_b_a`` for B inhibiting A,
 * and a maximum rate of ``vmax``

 .. code-block:: Python3